nansencenter/NERSC-HYCOM-CICE/README.md

 compiled, that the MSCPROGS programs are compiled, and that you have the other prerequisites described above.
 The compilation is handled by the script compile_model.sh in NHCROOT/bin, and is described in [./doc/HYCOM-CICE-compilation.md](./doc/HYCOM-CICE-compilation.md)

+Relating to two HYCOM versions of 2.2.98 and 2.3, the settings in EPT.src and blkdat.input should be consistent with the version chosen.

 # Compiling HYCOM alone from the HYCOM-CICE model